New Jersey Interlock Program

 The penalty for driving a vehicle without the device, or for starting the car by some way other than blowing into the device, is one year additional suspension of driving privileges.

-Tampering with the device is also a disorderly person’s offense.
+Tampering with the device is also a criminal disorderly person’s offense.

-Yes, if you are sentenced to install an interlock device, you have to pay for its installation, and cover a monthly leasing fee for the product.
-The reduced rate for indigent persons is 50% of the installation charge and 50% of the monthly leasing fee.
+Yes, if you are sentenced to install an interlock device, you have to pay for its installation and cover a monthly leasing fee for the product.

-While prices vary, expect to pay up to $100 for the initial installation, and then between $50 and $100 every month for the leasing fee.
+While prices vary, expect to pay up between $75 and $100 every month for the leasing fee, a removal fee, and costs along the way for violations from blowing attempts above the 0.05% limit.

 A list of breath alcohol ignition interlock devices (BAIID) certified by the MVC, and the service centers where the BAIIDs may be obtained and serviced, can be requested by contacting MVC at the following address: